kyhau/saml2aws-multi/README.md

     ![Example-RoleName](assets/Example-RoleName.png)
     To refresh the content of `aws_login_roles.csv`, just run

-3. Use `--keyword` or `-k` to pre-select option by keyword(s).
+3. Use `--pre-select` or `-s` to pre-select option by keyword(s).

     ```
-    awslogin -k dev -k tst
+    awslogin -s dev -s tst
     ```

-4. To change your `default` profile in `<user_home>/.aws/credentials`, run
+4. Use `--shortlisted` or `-l` to show the list of roles having profile name matching the given keyword(s).

     ```
+    awslogin -l dev -l tst
+    ```

+5. To change your `default` profile in `<user_home>/.aws/credentials`, run

+    ```
     awslogin switch
     ```

-5. If you have roles in different accounts with the same role names, you can use `--profile-name-format RoleName-AccountAlias`, such that the profile names will include both role name and account alias.
+6. If you have roles in different accounts with the same role names, you can use `--profile-name-format RoleName-AccountAlias`, such that the profile names will include both role name and account alias.
 Alternatively, you can also change `DEFAULT_PROFILE_NAME_FORMAT` in the code to `RoleName-AccountAlias`.

     For example, if you have role ARNs like:
     ```